vuejs/v2.vuejs.org/src/guide/reactivity.md

 vm.message = 'Hello!'
 ```

+If you don't declare `message` in the data option, Vue will warn you that the render function is trying to access a property that doesn't exist.
-There are two reasons behind this pattern:

-1. The `data` object is like the schema for your component's state.
-Declaring all reactive properties upfront makes the component code easier to understand and reason about.
+There are technical reasons behind this restriction - it eliminates a class of edge cases in the dependency tracking system, and also makes Vue instances play nicer with type checking systems.
+But there is also an important consideration in terms of code maintainability: the `data` object is like the schema for your component's state.
+Declaring all reactive properties upfront makes the component code easier to understand when revisited later or read by another developer.

-2. Adding a top level reactive property on a Vue instance will force all the watchers in its scope to re-evaluate, because it didn't exist before and no watcher could have tracked it as a dependency.
-The performance hit is usually acceptable (essentially the same as Angular 1's dirty checking), but can be avoided when you initialize the data properly.

 ## Async Update Queue

-!!TODO: I believe much of this is no longer true, but Evan is probably the one to rewrite it.

-By default, Vue performs DOM updates **asynchronously**.
+In case you haven't noticed yet, Vue performs DOM updates **asynchronously**.
 Whenever a data change is observed, it will open a queue and buffer all the data changes that happen in the same event loop.
 If the same watcher is triggered multiple times, it will be pushed into the queue only once.
-Then, in the next event loop "tick", Vue flushes the queue and performs only the necessary DOM updates.
+This buffered de-duplication is important in avoiding unnecessary calculations and DOM manipulations.
+Then, in the next event loop "tick", Vue flushes the queue and performs the actual (already de-duped) work.
 Internally Vue uses `MutationObserver` if available for the asynchronous queuing and falls back to `setTimeout(fn, 0)`.

-For example, when you set `vm.someData = 'new value'`, the DOM will not update immediately.
+For example, when you set `vm.someData = 'new value'`, the component will not re-render immediately.
 It will update in the next "tick", when the queue is flushed.
 Most of the time we don't need to care about this, but it can be tricky when you want to do something that depends on the post-update DOM state.
 Although Vue.js generally encourages developers to think in a "data-driven" fashion and avoid touching the DOM directly, sometimes it might be necessary to get your hands dirty.
 In order to wait until Vue.js has finished updating the DOM after a data change, you can use `Vue.nextTick(callback)` immediately after the data is changed.
 The callback will be called after the DOM has been updated.
 For example:

 ``` html
 <div id="example">{{ message }}</div>